The patient experience surveys have been paused for the May 2020 round due to COVID-19.

 Hospital patient experience survey summaries are published nationally by the Commission, and locally by DHBs.

-The current release is the 12th survey covering patients in hospital between 24 April and 7 May 2017.
-It was undertaken in May 2017 and provided summary scores out of 10 for the four key domains of patient experience as set out below:
+The current release is the 22nd survey covering patients in hospital between 4 November and 17 November 2019.
+It was undertaken in November 2019 and provided summary scores out of 10 for the four key domains of patient experience as set out below.

 |Domain||NZ weighted average (/10)||Range|